Montana's Reckless and Careless Driving Laws and Penalties

 Read about Montana’s reckless and careless driving laws and the consequences of a conviction.

-In Montana, "reckless driving" is a crime.
-The offense is defined as driving "in willful or wanton disregard for the safety of persons or property."
+In Montana, "reckless driving" is defined as driving "in willful or wanton disregard for the safety of persons or property."
 The term "willful" refers to conduct that is intentional or purposeful.
 And "wanton" generally means the person understood but disregarded the consequences of the conduct.
+(Mont.
+Code Ann. § 61-8-301.)

-Reckless driving is a misdemeanor in Montana.
-The possible penalties of a conviction are:
+Reckless driving is generally a misdemeanor in Montana.
+The possible penalties of a conviction depend on the circumstances.
+But below we explain the possible consequences of first and repeat offenses and violations involving deaths or injuries.

-• Offenses involving death or injuries.
-A reckless driving offender who causes death or "serious bodily injury" to another person faces up to a year in jail and/or a maximum $10,000 in fines.
+A reckless driving offender who causes death or "serious bodily injury" to another person faces up to a year in jail and/or a maximum of $10,000 in fines.

 A reckless driving conviction will add five points to the motorist's driving record.
 Accumulating 15 or more points within a 36-month period can lead to license suspension.